 They both work great to set the makeup and prolong its wear time.

-If you have oily skin, make sure to choose an oil-free pressed powder.
+If you have oily skin, choose an oil-free pressed powder.

 On the other hand, dry skin might need a pressed powder with hydrating ingredients.